yildizmy/e-wallet/backend/src/main/resources/docs/how_to_run.md

 <br/>

 By running this command, application and database containers are built and start up.
-After this step is completed, the application will be available on http://localhost:3000 and the accounts given in the "User Accounts" section can be used for logging in to the application.
+After this process is completed, the application will be available on http://localhost:3000 and can be tested.
-Alternatively, API requests can be sent to the endpoints using Postman, etc. For this purpose, see the details on [How to test?](how_to_test.md) section.
+By using Postman, etc. API endpoints can also be tested.
+For this purpose, see the details on [How to test?](how_to_test.md) section.

 <br/>

 > **Note** <br/>